-Mr. Ooi Seng Soon (Chairman)

-Mr. Tan Lee Meng (Member)
+Mr. Ooi Seng Soon (Chairman and Lead Independent Director) Mr. Tan Lee Meng (Member) Mr. Lau Eng Tiong (Member) (Appointed on 1 July 2014)

-Mr. Yap Xi Ming (Member)

-All the members are Non-Executive Directors, of which two - Mr. Ooi Seng Soon and Mr. Tan Lee Meng - being also Independent Directors.
+All the members are non-executive directors, of which two - Mr. Ooi Seng Soon and Mr. Tan Lee Meng - being also independent directors.
 There is a good mix of expertise among the members who can handle financial as well as commercial issues relating to the Company's business.

-There were five Audit Committee meetings held during the year.
+There were four Audit Committee meetings held during the year.
 In the meetings dealing with the announcement of the Group's results, the following were also present: the Group Managing Director, the Executive Director and the Group Financial Controller.